 Aluminum can be used to make an incredibly array of shelter types, including aluminum micro shelters for storing small amounts of equipment, building materials, or other items – micro shelters made of aluminum are starting to become more and more commonplace as architects and building planners realize the cost-effectiveness of aluminum.
 Other shelter types we’re seeing more are aluminum modular shelters for buildings that need to be rapidly constructed, rounded aluminum shelters that can withstand heavy loads of snow, moisture, and UV rays, and more.
 To be clear, modular aluminum shelters are constructed out of pre-made pieces that easily fit together, making construction quick and simple.

 With aluminum, structures can be designed to hold an incredible variety of shapes, giving designers and architects the unique ability to outline and build shelters and structures with their own unique vision.
-Cheap aluminum shelters can be ideal for park buildings, bus stops, rest stops on hiking trails, backyard sheds for housing tools and sporting equipment, pool-houses, and more.
+Cheap aluminum shelters can be ideal for aluminum park shelters or park buildings, bus stops, rest stops on hiking trails, backyard sheds for housing tools and sporting equipment, pool-houses, and more.
 Since aluminum can be used in almost any environment or weather condition without consequence, it is incredibly versatile.

 More shelter types that can be made with this versatile material include aluminum shade shelters for hot climates, aluminum picnic shelters for when you want a predetermined destination for your next outdoor excursion, aluminum garage shelters to protect vehicles and tools, and aluminum outdoor shelters for general protection against the elements.